[Date Prev][Date Next][Thread Prev][Thread Next][Date Index][Thread Index]

 A few starting questions

 This page is part of the web mail archives of SRFI discuss from before July 7th, 2015.
-The new archives for SRFI discuss are here.
-Eventually, the entire history will be moved there, including any new messages.
+The new archives for SRFI discuss contain all messages, not just those from before July 7th, 2015.

 [Please pardon if this was posted to the list twice.
 I had *thought* I'd